South Works

-South Works is an area in the South Chicago part of Chicago, Illinois, near the mouth of the Calumet River, that was previously home to a now-closed and vacant US Steel mill called "South Works," which gave its name to the area.
+South Works is an area in the South Chicago part of Chicago, Illinois, near the mouth of the Calumet River, that was previously home to a now-closed and vacant U.S. Steel mill called "South Works," which gave its name to the area.
 US Steel used to call each of its plants “works,” modified by a name of the plant’s locality—for example, Gary Works, the US Steel plant at Gary, Indiana.

 History

 Steel works

 The facility that eventually became South Works began in 1857 under the name of the North Chicago Rolling Mill, which was located in the northern part of the city of Chicago.
 The plant later moved to South Chicago because raw materials could be shipped in via Lake Michigan, as well as an existing labor pool and available fresh water from the lake and the Calumet River.
 In 1889, the facility merged with three other steel mills to form a new company called Illinois Steel, which later became part of Federal Steel.
 By 1901, the company was under the control of US Steel.
 By 1951, the South Works boasted 11 blast furnaces, 8 electric furnaces, and 12 rolling mills, and employed some 15,000 employees.

 At its peak, the steel mill employed some 20,000 people, which spurred the development of a new community centered on the mill.
 The mill complex covered a total of 600 acre, part of which had been reclaimed from Lake Michigan with molten slag.

 Beginning in the 1970s, the facility began downsizing due to a shifting market for steel, and by the end of the decade the number of workers at the plant had declined to 10,000.
 The mill continued its decline, and on January 9, 1992, it was announced that the facility was to close.
 On April 10, the plant permanently shut down with fewer than 700 people employed at the time of its closing.